Kim earns 5th straight win on birthday, Cards beat Cubs 3-2

 TRAINER’S ROOM:

 Cubs: INF/OF Kris Bryant (hamstring fatigue) was held out of the starting lineup, but walked as a pinch hitter for Ian Happ in the top of the eighth inning.
 He was immediately removed for pinch runner Jason Heyward.
-Manager David Ross said prior to the game Bryant should be ready to start Friday.
+Ross said prior to the game Bryant should be ready to start Friday.

 Cardinals: RHP Jack Flaherty (oblique) threw an extended pregame bullpen session.
-Manager Mike Shildt says if he emerges unscathed, he could face hitters next time he throws. … RHP Daniel Ponce de Leon (shoulder) pitched a scoreless inning Thursday night in a rehab start for Triple-A Memphis.
+Shildt said if he emerges unscathed, he could face hitters next time he throws. … RHP Daniel Ponce de Leon (shoulder) pitched a scoreless inning Thursday night in a rehab start for Triple-A Memphis.

 UP NEXT: